lee89tw14/FFXIV-Crafter-Solver/README.md

 Localization files can be found in `app/locale`.
 The `app/locale/en.json` file is purposefully missing because the English strings are used as the translation keys.
 Strings which require interpolation are defined in app.js so that they can be displayed immediately as a fallback until the actual locale json file finishes loading.

-### Updating item and food databases

-For the notranged.github.io version of this tool, I have written a new Python scraper that pulls recipe data from xivapi.com.
-Whenever FFXIV gets updated with new crafting recipes, run main_scraper.py found in scripts/ranged-python-xivapi-extractor/.
-It will create new .json files for each job in the /out/ folder.
-Use these to replace the old .json files in app/data/recipedb/

-# Food and Medicine
-I haven't made this script work for food and medicine buffs yet, though.
-You will have to use [the old lodestone scraper](https://github.com/doxxx/lodestone-recipe-db-scraper) for that.
-Run it with argument --buffs, e.g. 'python main.py --buffs'

-At some point I made an [updated version of that script](https://github.com/NotRanged/ranged-lodestone-recipe-db-scraper) but idk what i changed about it anymore i forgor 💀